 • All organic sheep must have year-round access to the outdoors and obtain a minimum of 30 percent of their dry matter intake from pastures for a minimum of 120 days to ensure grazing is a substantive portion of the animal’s diet.

-• Use of conventional synthetic hormones, medicines, and synthetic pesticides (internal, external, and on pastures, including organophosphates, amidines, and syntheticpyrethroids), is prohibited.
-Only those “least toxic” materials on the National List of Allowed and Prohibited Substance as found in the organic regulations (section 205.603) may be used.
+• Using conventional synthetic hormones, medicines, and synthetic pesticides (internal, external, and on pastures, including organophosphates, amidines, and synthetic pyrethroids), is prohibited.
+Only those “least toxic” materials on the National List of Allowed and Prohibited Substances as found in the organic regulations (section 205.603) may be used.

-• Producers must encourage livestock health through preventive disease management practices prior to the use of approved synthetic medicines.
+• Producers must encourage livestock health through preventive disease management practices before using approved synthetic medicines.

 Organic livestock management is different from non-organic management in several ways: